 The cost to camp at the Walardri campground is $13 per person ($3 per child between the ages of 5 – 16) and should be booked in advance on the national park website.

-Overnight Camping at the Bungle Bungles in the Piccaninny Gorge
+Overnight Camping at the Bungle Bungles and the Piccaninny Gorge Walk

 Hiking into Piccaninny Gorge to camp amongst the Bungle Bungles, is one of the best hike-in camping experiences in Australia and a true wilderness camping adventure.
 It is one we were thrilled to stumble on given the lack of information that was available online about the overnight hike in Piccaninny Gorge.